Flexible Dieting FTW

 I guess they are important, huh?

 Yes!
 Each macronutrient plays a tremendous role in the overall balance of your system.
 Cutting an entire macro out of your diet might be sustainable in the short term, but we don’t really know long term impacts.
-That is why people jump into the flexible dieting lifestyle.
+Plus, most people who cut out carbs gain weight back really quickly afterwards, people who cut out fats tend to develop health issues, and low protein diets come with their own side effects.
+That is allure of the flexible dieting lifestyle.
 You can have your cake and eat it, too!

 I can eat junk food??
 On a diet?